hlissner/emacs-thermite/README.md

 + [X] Linear inheritance of face specs and theme palettes/logical groups.
 + [ ] Two comprehensive base themes called `doom-base-dark` and `doom-base-light` with coverage for 100+ packages and counting.
++ [ ] A comprehensive and stable list of logical groups for our two base themes to define, to categorize all UI/syntax/semantic elements under.
 + [X] A secondary library of helper functions for fetching information about the current theme, like color information.
 + [ ] An elisp-based import/export mechanism for getting your doom themes out